JShad30/the_recipe_store/README.md

 There are many ways in which the database can be used to give the user more options.
 Currently the database is used on the home page to allow the user to select meal types, preference or allergen.
 More functionality can be provided to allow the user to search for desserts for people who are lactose intolerent, or nut free snacks etc. This could be achieved by having drop down box on the pages, or checkboxes to enable the user to specify their search while on the page.

+### Update Page

+If the user is logged in and clicks on a recipe they have created they will have the option to update a recipe.
+This takes them to a page that allows them to update the basics of the recipe.
+To complete this page I would allow the users to be able to update or add ingredients and recipes.
+The functionality for this would be handled within the update_recipe route in the 'routes.py' file.

 ## Deployment

 This project has been deployed to both Github and Heroku by using the push command in the terminal.

 If you would like to contribute to the project can be cloned or downloaded from the Github link provided below.

-The individual files on Github can be found via https://github.com/JShad30/the_recipe_store, and the website can be viewed via ...............https://solar-system-quiz.herokuapp.com/...............
+The individual files on Github can be found via https://github.com/JShad30/the_recipe_store, and the website can be viewed at https://recipes-data-centric-milestone.herokuapp.com/

 ## Credits